CyberDex/pixi-game-ui/README.md

 # Usage

 Feel free to use this project as a reference to develop your own game.
-Use the code comments to understand how it works and experiment by making changes to the code and see how it affects the UI.
+Use the code comments to understand how it works and experiment by making changes to the code and seeing how it affects the UI.

 # Contributions